 Nota Bene: If this site is helpful for your work, please cite: Villoutreix et al. Drug Discovery Today 2013, 18:1081-9 or Singh, Chaput and Villoutreix, Briefings in Bioinformatics.

 I'll do my best to remove dead content twice a year.
-If you see missing tools, send me email.
 For consulting see the About Me menu bar.

 I have been working at the interface between molecular medicine (mainly cancer, the complement system and blood coagulation), structural bioinformatics and chemoinformatics for over 20 years in different countries (USA, Finland, Sweden, France), in the private and academic sectors.

-I am research director at the Inserm Institute (the French National Institute of Health and Medical Research is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research) and was head of the research unit U973 in Paris between 2009 and 2018.
-2019-2020 I worked in a drug discovery unit, U1177, in Lille and now, in INSERM unit 1141, Robert-Debré Hospital, Paris - France.
+I am research director at the INSERM Institute (the French National Institute of Health and Medical Research is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research) and was head of the research unit U973 in Paris between 2009 and 2018.
+I am presently working in INSERM U1141, Robert-Debré Hospital, Paris - France.

-I study undrugged targets and mechanisms such as those involving protein-protein interactions and transient protein-membrane interactions using different types of in silico approaches, in collaboration with experimental and clinical teams located in France and abroad...The approach/project involves/includes Integrative Computational Pharmacology, Data Mining & Knowledge Discovery
+I study novel targets and mechanisms such as those involving protein-protein interactions and transient protein-membrane interactions using different types of in silico approaches, in collaboration with experimental and clinical teams.

 Since 2003, I have been a consultant for biotechnology and pharmaceutical companies as well as for academic research groups and institutes...